United States House Committee on Ethics: History

-The committee has a long history; the first matter it handled was on January 30, 1798, when Rep. Matthew Lyon of Vermont was accused of "gross indecency" after he spat on Rep. Roger Griswold of Connecticut after an exchange of insults (a week later, another complaint was filed against Lyon, this time for "gross indecency of language in his defense before this House").
-Since the early days of the House, the committee's reports have gotten much more technical, delving into the details of campaign finance and other financial arcana.
+The House Committee on Ethics was established in 1967.
+Before its creation, the House relied on inconsistent methods for disciplining members, often using ad hoc committees or direct floor actions, but the Ethics Committee introduced a standardized framework for self-discipline, reflecting the growing relevance of matters concerning ethics since the 1960s.

 As a result of the criminal investigation of Majority Leader Tom DeLay (R-TX), and lobbyist Jack Abramoff, there was pressure on the Ethics Committee to take action to admonish members involved in their activities.
 However, action was slow and the responsibility for impeding its progress was attributed to then-Speaker of the United States House of Representatives Dennis Hastert.
-When the committee did admonish Tom DeLay for a third time, Hastert removed three Republicans from the panel, including chairman Joel Hefley, (R-CO).
+When the committee did admonish Tom DeLay for a third time, Hastert removed three Republicans from the panel, including chair Joel Hefley, (R-CO).
 Hastert had his own personal ethical problems, such as when he failed to take action when warned about Mark Foley's sexual relationships with young congressional pages.
-The new chairman, Doc Hastings (R-WA), acted to rein in the panel, leading to a Democratic boycott and preventing a quorum.
+The new chair, Doc Hastings (R-WA), acted to rein in the panel, leading to a Democratic boycott and preventing a quorum.
 The stalemate lasted three months until Hastings backed down.
 By then the committee was left broken and unable to take action in the DeLay case, the full Jack Abramoff Indian lobbying scandal, or other cases such as that of ranking Ethics Committee Democrat Jim McDermott (D-WA), who revealed violations by Newt Gingrich without authorization to the press.

 On November 16, 2010, Charles Rangel (D-NY) was found guilty on 11 of the 12 charges against him by the adjudicatory subcommittee of the House Ethics Committee.
 They included solicitation of funds and donations for the non-profit Rangel Center from those with business before the Ways and Means Committee and the improper use of Congressional letterhead and other House resources in those solicitations; for submitting incomplete and inaccurate financial disclosures, for using an apartment as an office despite having Congressional dealings with its landlord and for failing to pay taxes on a Dominican villa.